chef-training/chefdk-image/README.md

 ## Setup

+> This is a [video](https://drive.google.com/a/opscode.com/file/d/0B1nt6eQeCbyRXzFMV1hHcFhuSFE/view?usp=sharing) that describes these setup procedures.

 \1.
 Get AWS Credentials

 > You will need an AWS Access Key, AWS Secret Key, and a Key Pair (AKA access_key, secret_key, key pair)